ViennaTools/ViennaEMC/README.md

 - **Particle–particle interactions via FMM** — long-range Coulomb forces between moving carriers and fixed donors, computed with [ScalFMM](https://gitlab.inria.fr/solverstack/ScalFMM).
 - **Poisson solver coupling** — for full device simulations (MOSFETs, resistors) the electrostatic potential is solved self-consistently on a grid.
 - **Hot-carrier dynamics in metal-halide perovskites** — a dynamic phonon bath (`emcPhononBath`) tracks the out-of-equilibrium LO phonon occupation N_q per wave-vector bin, coupled to an acoustic reservoir in a three-temperature carrier/LO/acoustic model.
 Fröhlich scatter rates are rebuilt every time step from the evolving occupation, capturing the hot-phonon bottleneck and the acoustic cascade.
 On top of this the `hotCarrierMHP` example builds a full **bipolar device model** — electrons and holes sharing the bath, carrier–carrier and electron–hole scattering, radiative and Auger recombination, Pauli band filling, and energy-selective extraction from which open-circuit voltage and power conversion efficiency are computed.
+- **Monolayer MoS₂ transport and gas sensing** — a first-principles-parameterised model for 2D transition-metal dichalcogenides, with the full intrinsic and extrinsic scattering stack (screened polar-optical and piezoelectric phonons, remote surface-optical substrate phonons, charged-impurity and surface-roughness scattering), screened multivalley (K+Q) transport with per-valley Pauli exclusion, a self-consistent gated-FET device, and an ambient/adsorbate extension for chemical sensing (charge-transfer doping, adsorbate Coulomb and 1/f noise, humidity screening).

 ---